+\item \textbf{Block (d): Meta-learning baseline (MetaLog~\cite{10.1145/3597503.3639205}).} MetaLog is evaluated under three settings: \begin{itemize} \item \textit{(d1):} Shares the same source and target data configurations as LogTAD and LogTransfer. \item \textit{(d2):} Built on the (d1) configuration but with all anomaly labels removed, performing anomaly detection using only normal labels under the same settings. \item \textit{(d3):} Based on the FusionLog experimental configuration, with all anomaly labels removed, performing anomaly detection using only normal labels under the same settings. \end{itemize} Blocks (c) and (d) evaluate cross-system methods, based on prior transfer-learning and meta-learning approaches, that leverage partially labeled target logs.

-Block (e) presents the unsupervised baseline method DeepLog~\cite{10.1145/3133956.3134015}, which is trained exclusively on normal labels from the target dataset, maintaining consistency with other baseline methods.
-Block (f) evaluates the performance of PLELog, LogRobust, NeuralLog~\cite{9678773}, MetaLog and FreeLog~\cite{FreeLog} under the zero-label generalization setup.
-PLELog, LogRobust and NeuralLog method are trained solely on subsets of the source datasets (all log sequences of BGL and OpenStack, 30$\%$ of log sequences of HDFS) and are directly tested on subsets of the target datasets.
-In (f4) seething, the model is trained on the fully labeled logs of the two non‑target systems and then evaluated directly on the target system.
-Specifically, when HDFS is the target system, we train on 30\% of the BGL log sequences and all of the OpenStack log sequences, and then test on HDFS; when BGL is the target system, we train on 10\% of the HDFS log sequences and all of the OpenStack log sequences, and then test on BGL.
-In (f5) seething, the labeled logs from the source system were used to train the FreeLog network, while the logs from the target system remained unlabeled.
-Specifically, in the HDFS to BGL experiment, all anomalous log sequences from HDFS and an equal number of normal log sequences, along with half unlabeled logs from BGL (with the same setup), were used for training.
-In the BGL to HDFS experiment, the same settings are followed.
-For the OpenStack to HDFS and BGL experiments, since the OpenStack dataset is much smaller than the HDFS and BGL datasets, we used all the log sequences from OpenStack, along with an equal number of normal and anomalous half unlabeled logs from the HDFS and BGL datasets for the training phase.
-Blocks (e) and (f) assess the performance of existing methods in the zero‑label setting.
+\item \textbf{Block (e): Unsupervised baseline (DeepLog~\cite{10.1145/3133956.3134015}).} DeepLog (e1) is trained exclusively on normal labels from the target dataset, maintaining consistency with other baseline methods.

+\item \textbf{Block (f): Zero-label baselines (PLELog, LogRobust, NeuralLog~\cite{9678773}, MetaLog, FreeLog~\cite{FreeLog}).} These methods are evaluated under the zero-label setting where no target-system labels are available: \begin{itemize} \item \textit{(f1) PLELog, (f2) LogRobust, (f3) NeuralLog:} Trained solely on subsets of the source datasets (all log sequences of BGL and OpenStack, 30\% of log sequences of HDFS) and directly tested on the target datasets. \item \textit{(f4) MetaLog:} Trained on the fully labeled logs of the two non-target systems and evaluated directly on the target system.
+When HDFS is the target, trained on 30\% of BGL log sequences and all OpenStack log sequences; when BGL is the target, trained on 10\% of HDFS log sequences and all OpenStack log sequences. \item \textit{(f5) FreeLog:} Labeled logs from the source system are used for training, while target-system logs remain unlabeled.
+In HDFS$\to$BGL, all anomalous log sequences from HDFS and an equal number of normal log sequences, along with half unlabeled logs from BGL, are used for training.
+BGL$\to$HDFS follows the same settings.
+For OpenStack$\to$HDFS and OpenStack$\to$BGL, since OpenStack is much smaller, all log sequences from OpenStack are used, along with an equal number of normal and anomalous half unlabeled logs from the target datasets. \end{itemize} Blocks (e) and (f) assess the performance of existing methods in the zero-label setting.